Za poslovne partnerje

 KIDO 12 is a form that allows non-residents of Slovenia to request a refund of the 22.5 % income tax advance, which is deducted from your student work earnings.

-To be eligible, you must come from a country that has signed a double taxation avoidance agreement with Slovenia.
+To be eligible, you must come from a country that has signed a double taxation agreement with Slovenia (specifically covering income from student work),

-👉 Use the calculator to check if your country qualifies.
+• Use our student work calculator to check your net payout and if your country qualifies."

 You can request the KIDO 12 form after receiving payment for your student work.
 Just send us an e-mail and we’ll send the form to you.